Button

 Align the primary action button to the left edge of your form.

-Do not decrease the height or target area of buttons.
-This is to make sure users can easily interact with buttons.
-This is to comply with WCAG 2.2 success criterion 2.5.8 Target Size (minimum).
+Do not decrease the height or target area of the Button component.
+This is to make sure users can easily interact with it.
+This is to comply with WCAG 2.2 success criterion 2.5.8 Target size (minimum).

 Default buttons